Governor General's Body Guard

-The Governor General's Body Guard was royal guard regiment of the Canadian Army that formed part of the country's Household Division.
-The Body Guard was the senior regiment of the Canadian Army and the equivalent of the British Army's Life Guards and Royal Horse Guards.
-In 1936 the regiment amalgamated with the Mississauga Horse to become The Governor General's Horse Guards.
+The Governor General's Body Guard was a royal guard regiment of the Canadian Militia that formed part of the country's household troops.
+The Body Guard was the senior regiment of the Non-Permanent Active Militia and the equivalent of the British Army's Life Guards and Royal Horse Guards.
+In 1936 the regiment amalgamated with the Mississauga Horse to become the Governor General's Horse Guards.